reidrac/orajeweather/README.md

 $ sudo python setup.py install --prefix=/usr

-PS: some distributions install on /usr/local by default, and Bonobo won't find the applet files in that path.
-The 'prefix' part it's there to fix that, although won't be needed in all cases.
+PS: some distributions install in /usr/local by default, and Bonobo won't find the applet files in that path.
+The 'prefix' switch it's there to fix it, although won't be needed in all cases.

 WOEID